 Case Study from Rose & Jones 2018

 A family looking for a 4/5-bedroom home with garden and pool close to amenities and schools with a budget up to $10m.
 The BA assessed numerous properties, the majority of which were off market and inspected several that matched the client brief.
 The property that was secured was quietly listed at the end of 2018 (pre-market campaign) with a view to taking the property to auction in February 2019 if not sold.
 The selling agent had shown some buyers through but other than the client, there was no one else ready to put in an offer.
-The BA provided the client with a detailed comparable analysis on the target property giving an average and median price for the property.
-This gave the client the confidence to instruct the BA to put forward an offer to start the negotiations.
+The BA provided the client with a detailed comparable analysis on the target property which gave the client the confidence to instruct the BA to put forward an offer to start the negotiations.
 There was an agreed strategy in place and the client secured the property at a fair price, well within the client’s budget and without competition.

 Certainty That You Won’t Overpay, Particularly in a Falling Market